Last Updated: 04/18/17

 Skin Surface: Cutaneous Schwannoma (also called Dermal Schwannoma) and Subcutaneous Schwannoma

-Note: It is not possible to tell the difference between Schwannoma, Meningioma or Neurofibroma in a MRI.
+Note: It is not possible to tell the difference between Schwannoma, Meningioma, or Neurofibroma in an MRI.

 Some research papers imply a person with NF2 can develop Neurofibroma skin tumors.

 3. MRI's of NF2 Tumors

 ||Upper Cranial Meningioma

 - Schwannoma: These are typically Benign (non-Cancerous) tumors that are the result of an abnormal overgrowth of a Schwann Cell in nerve cells Myelin Sheath.